School Trust Lands - Projects

 What are school trust lands?

-The public land survey system divided each township into 36 sections, each covering 1 square mile (approximately 640 acres).
+Before statehood, the public land survey system divided each township into 36 sections, each covering 1 square mile (approximately 640 acres).
 When Minnesota became a state in 1858, the federal government granted sections 16 and 36, or five percent of the land in every township, for the use of schools.
-Today, the DNR manages 2.5 million acres of school trust lands and one million acres of mineral rights on behalf of Minnesota’s public schools.
+Today, the DNR manages 2.5 million acres of school trust lands and one million acres of severed mineral rights on behalf of Minnesota’s public schools.
 The DNR oversees revenue generating activities such as mining, mineral exploration leasing, land sales, utility licenses, and timber harvesting while prioritizing economic return, environmental stewardship, and sustainability.

 Who benefits from school trust lands?